Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Snapshot-QAOA

 The energy $\mathcal{E}_p(T)$ of the resulting Snapshot-QAOA state $\ket{\psi_p(T)}$ is given by:

-In the case that $\tau=T$ (and hence $\hat{c}_0=0$ and $\hat{c}_1=1$), one can show that our Snapshot-QAOA method is equivalent to the method by Sack et al. which they refer to as Trotterized Quantum Annealing (TQA).
+In the case that $\tau=T$ (and hence $\hat{c}_0=0$ and $\hat{c}_1=1$), one can show that our Snapshot-QAOA method is equivalent to the method by Sack et al. \cite{QA_initialization_of_QAOA} which they refer to as Trotterized Quantum Annealing (TQA).

-In the next few sections, we explore how Snapshot-QAOA simulations perform on certain quantum Hamiltonians of interest; for more theoretical properties of Snapshot-QAOA (e.g. periodicity, convergence, etc), we refer the interested reader to Section \ref{sec:analytical_results}.
+In the next few sections, we explore how Snapshot-QAOA simulations perform on certain quantum Hamiltonians of interest, and Sec.~\ref{sec:analytical_results} examines theoretical properties of Snapshot-QAOA (e.g. periodicity, convergence, etc.).
+To maintain consistency with our terminology, we will instead refer to the $\hat{c}_1=1$ setting of Snapshot-QAOA as Final-Snapshot-QAOA.
+Note that Final-Snapshot-QAOA has an additional freedom in mixer choice since if $\hat{c}_0=0$, changing $H_0$ does not change the Hamiltonian $H$ as $H=c_0H_0+c_1H_1 = c_1H_1$.